 Your Agreement with Your Local Authority (Council)

-Agreement with the Council to receive a Self-directed Support (SDS) Budget under Option 1
+Agreement with the Council to receive a budget under Option 1

-• Using the direct payment to pay for things that only meet the persons identified needs as they have been written in their Support Plan
+• Using the direct payment to pay for things that only meet your identified needs, as they have been written in your Support Plan

 • What you can’t use the direct payment for

-• The period of notice that can be given by the PA Employer and Council to end the agreement
+• The period of notice that can be given by you and your Council to end the agreement

 Next steps